Make-Magazine/makerfaire/wp-content/plugins/gravityview-ratings-reviews/readme.txt

 == Changelog ==

+= 2.3.2 on August 28, 2024 =

+This update resolves issues that prevented users from editing their reviews and allowed multiple reviews when the View was configured to limit them to one per user/entry.

+#### 🐛 Fixed
+* Setting the "Reviews edit duration" to 0 (unlimited) did not allow users to edit their reviews.
+* Reviews were not limited to one per user/entry when the corresponding option was enabled, and the View was embedded in a page/post.

 = 2.3.1 on July 15, 2024 =

 This is a minor update that fixes a fatal error.

+#### 🐛 Fixed
-* Fixed: Fatal error dividing by zero when calculating average rating
+* Fatal error dividing by zero when calculating average rating

 = 2.3 on July 11, 2024 =

 This is a major update that introduces new features for anonymous reviews, enhanced control over the review form, Merge Tags, and additional customization options.

 #### 🚀 Added
-- Anonymous (not logged in) users can now leave reviews/vote on entries.
+* Anonymous (not logged in) users can now leave reviews/vote on entries.
 [Learn more about anonymous reviews](https://docs.gravitykit.com/article/1014-ratings-reviews-anonymous-reviews).
-- Option to allow users to edit their reviews.
+* Option to allow users to edit their reviews.
-- Ability to sort entries by the number of upvotes.
+* Ability to sort entries by the number of upvotes.
-- View setting to hide "Title" and "Rating" fields.
+* View setting to hide "Title" and "Rating" fields.
-- Support for displaying the reviewer's avatar next to their review.
+* Support for displaying the reviewer's avatar next to their review.
-- Ratings can now be *required* on a review.
+* Ratings can now be *required* on a review.
-- View setting to disable downvoting.
+* View setting to disable downvoting.
-- Merge Tags to display the total and average number of entry stars and votes.
+* Merge Tags to display the total and average number of entry stars and votes.
 [See all available Merge Tags](https://docs.gravitykit.com/article/1012-ratings-reviews-merge-tags).

 #### 🐛 Fixed
-- Typo in an error message when a user tries to leave a review, but they're not allowed.
+* Typo in an error message when a user tries to leave a review, but they're not allowed.
-- The Rate Entry field was not allowing ratings when using the DataTables layout.
+* The Rate Entry field was not allowing ratings when using the DataTables layout.
-- Improved translation strings.
+* Improved translation strings.
-- PHP 8.2 deprecation notices.
+* PHP 8.2 deprecation notices.

 #### 🔧 Developer Updates
-- Added: `gv_ratings_reviews_disable_downvoting` filter to disable downvoting (default is `false` or the value set in the View settings).
+* Added `gv_ratings_reviews_disable_downvoting` filter to disable downvoting (default is `false` or the value set in the View settings).
 [Learn more about the filter](https://docs.gravitykit.com/article/1013-ratings-reviews-hooks).
-- Added: `gravityview_ratings_reviews_merge_tags` and `gravityview_ratings_reviews_replace_merge_tag` filters to add additional Merge Tags and replace their contents.
+* Added `gravityview_ratings_reviews_merge_tags` and `gravityview_ratings_reviews_replace_merge_tag` filters to add additional Merge Tags and replace their contents.
 [Learn more about the filter](https://docs.gravitykit.com/article/1013-ratings-reviews-hooks).

 = 2.2.1 on February 15, 2023 =